Vatican freezes funds of cleric in money smuggling case

 Two top directors have resigned in the wake of the case and Pope Francis has appointed a special committee of inquiry to get to grips with the problems at the bank, known formally as the Institute for Works of Religion (IOR).

-Scarano, a former senior accountant in APSA, the Holy See's financial administration, has been accused of trying to smuggle 20 million euros ($26 million) past customs on behalf of a family of rich ship owners from his home town of Salerno.
+Scarano, a former senior accountant in APSA, the Holy See's financial administration, has been accused of trying to smuggle 20 million euros (17 million pounds) past customs on behalf of a family of rich ship owners from his home town of Salerno.

 He was arrested last month with Giovanni Zito, an Italian secret service agent, and financial broker Giovanni Carenzio.